 The Company currently manages its investments so as to satisfy the investment requirements of being an "investment corporation" under the Income Tax Act (Canada) (the "Tax Act").
-The primary benefits of such status may be summarized as follows:

-- (a) the Company is entitled to obtain a refund of any tax paid by it on its realized capital gains by distributing its capital gains to shareholders by way of dividends.
+The primary benefit to the Company of such status is that the Company is entitled to obtain a refund of any tax paid by it on its realized capital gains by distributing its capital gains to shareholders by way of dividends.
 The Company must file an election with the Canada Revenue Agency with respect to this form of dividend which is then regarded as a "capital gains dividend".
 A capital gains dividend is treated as a capital gain in the hands of shareholders as if they had directly realized the capital gain realized by the Company.
-In effect, therefore, there is no corporate level tax on the capital gains realized by the Company; and - (b) generally, the Company is entitled to relief from tax under Part VI.1 of the Tax Act in respect of dividends paid by the Company on taxable preferred shares, other than dividends paid to a "controlling corporation" or to a "specified person" in relation to such a "controlling corporation" under the Tax Act.
+In effect, therefore, there is no corporate level tax on the capital gains realized by the Company.

-There are certain limiting aspects of maintaining such status, including that not more than 25% of the Company's gross revenue may be from interest income and that at least 85% of the Company's gross revenue must be from Canadian sources.
+There are certain limiting aspects of maintaining such status, including that not more than 25% of the Company's gross revenue may be from interest and that at least 85% of the Company's gross revenue must be from sources in Canada.